2017 Memorial of Hubert Jerzy Wagner

 The 2017 Memorial of Hubert Jerzy Wagner was a volleyball tournament held at the Tauron Arena in Kraków, Poland from 11 to 13 August 2017.
-Like the previous edition, 4 teams participated in the tournament.
+As in the previous edition, four teams participated in the tournament.

-Poland won 2 of 3 matches and won the competition 7th time.
-The last match of tournament was the decisive match, where Poland beat Russia in tie-break.
-Maxim Mikhaylov from Russia was awarded the Most Valuable Player.
+Poland won two of three matches and won the competition for the seventh time.
+The last match of the tournament was the decisive match, where Poland beat Russia in a tie-break.
+Maxim Mikhaylov from Russia was named the Most Valuable Player.

 Qualification

 All teams except the host must have received an invitation from the organizers.